 Such data is stored for purely technical reasons and are never associated with any particular individual.

 In order to fully enjoy our services, the user is asked to enter their age and gender.
-Such data helps create a unique identity for the user, stored locally and not automatically shared with us.
-This data is only shared with us voluntarily through the restricted parent/teacher section in the app.
-Furthermore, we allow the parent/teacher of user to voluntarily upload information about usage and themselves.
-Sharing any such information is voluntary and not required though we may need these and potentially additional data in order to handle to their support requests.
+Such data helps create a unique identity for the user and it’s stored locally.
+This data is only shared with us voluntarily by accepting it the first time the game is launched and/or enabling it in the restricted parent/teacher section in the app.
+Sharing any such information is voluntary and not required.

 3.3 Community features